telerik/blazor-docs/styling-and-themes/theme-swatches.md

 * [kendo-themes repository](https://github.com/telerik/kendo-themes) - the repository for all themes and swatches that are used across Telerik and Kendo web components.

 In addition, Telerik UI for Blazor distributes the most commonly used swatches via several other resources.
-Read more in the [Swatch Distribution]({%slug swatch-distribution%}) article.
+Read more in the [Swatch Distribution]({%slug themes-swatch-distribution%}) article.

 ## Built-in themes and swatches list

 Here is a complete list of the base themes, all available swatches and their CDN URLs in a dedicated Themes CDN.

 * [Default](#default) - These are the mostly ported swatches from our [Sass Themebuilder](https://themebuilder.telerik.com/blazor-ui).
-Main swatch is the [accessibility compliant Ocean Blue swatch]({%slug accessibility-swatch%}) of the "Default" base theme.

 * [Bootstrap](#bootstrap) - Main swatch is the current "[Bootstrap]({%slug general-information/themes%}#bootstrap-notes)" theme, which is built on Bootstrap 5.
 As the other names suggest, Bootstrap 3 and Bootstrap 4 swatches are color swatches adapted to look like the respective versions.